jacksonrgoodman/automated-world-berry-bouncers/README.md

-#Outlione of project goals and requirements:
+# Outline of Project Goals and Requirements:

 ## Automating the World